rsyncOSX/RsyncUIdocs/content/post/Tasks.md

 categories = ["synchronize"]
 lastmod = "2021-03-10"
 +++
-The task view either lets you:

-- execute **all** or **selected** (by shortcut `⌘S`) tasks in one go

-All actions are triggered either by keyboard shortcuts or by buttons.
+The task view either lets you execute **all** or **selected** (by shortcut `⌘S`) tasks in one go.
+Actions are triggered either by keyboard shortcuts or by buttons.
 The following are allowed shortcut actions:

 - `estimate` - shortcut `⌘E`
 - `execute` - shortcut `⌘R`